Rhode Island Divorce Lawyer

 - Child custody: There is nothing more important than protecting your relationship with your child.
 Our family law attorneys will help safeguard your time with your children to preserve that important relationship.

 - Child support: Whether you are the paying spouse or the spouse who will receive child support, you want to make sure your child is given what he or she needs to have a good life.

 - Same-sex divorce: Our Rhode Island family attorneys represent clients of all backgrounds and lifestyles in the divorce processes.

 Responsive and Available 24/7

 At Assalone & Associates, our legal staff has a highly favorable reputation among our colleagues and clients within the community and the courtroom.
-We are fiercely committed to our clients and take every step necessary to obtain the best outcome possible.
+Our Rhode Island divorce attorneys are fiercely committed to our clients and take every step necessary to obtain the best outcome possible.

-Our senior attorney, Veronica Assalone, is proficient in Spanish, French, German, Italian and American Sign Language.
-Our office assistant speaks Spanish.
+Our Rhode Island divorce lawyer, Veronica Assalone, is proficient in Spanish, French, German, Italian and American Sign Language.
+Our law office assistant speaks Spanish.

 MILITARY DISCOUNT AVAILABLE.